harrisonfeng/pythoninstaller/README.md

 Python Installer
 ================

-Python Installer is a **BASH** script used to install **Python** from source in **Ubuntu** box.
+Python Installer is a **BASH** script used to install **Python** from source in **Ubuntu** or **CentOS**.
 Since this script will go to download official **Python** source package, please make sure your network is alive.
 It requires wget utility is installed in your **Ubuntu** box.
-Actually, wget should be default installed in **Ubuntu** box.
+Actually, wget should be default installed in **Ubuntu** or **CentOS**.

+Additionally, there is PIP installer script to bootstrap pip installation in Python2 as pip doesn't exist in Python2 default installation.

 Installation
 ============

 You actually don't make any installation.
 Just put this script somewhere and run it.

 Dependencies